PriyaMalhotra3/262chat/README.md

 ```
 (the `-v` flag is optional, and just gives verbose logging output).

 All the unit tests will run automatically.
-See the corresponding section in our [engineering design notebook](Notebook.md) for more on how we achieved high coverage and thorough tests for both part 1 and part 2 using a unified framework.
+See the corresponding section in our [engineering design notebook](Notebook.md) for more on how we achieved high coverage, thorough tests, and feature parity for both part 1 and part 2 using a unified framework.